Home

 • Easy Cashew Sour Cream, for topping (recipe below)

-1. Heat oil in skillet over med-high heat until hot.
-Add mushrooms, onion, bell pepper, garlic, salt and pepper.
+1. Place a skillet over medium-high heat with 1/4 cup veggie broth.
+When the broth is hot, add mushrooms, onion, bell pepper, garlic, salt, and pepper.
 Cook and stir until onions and peppers have slightly softened, covering the pan to hasten the process.
+Feel free to add more veggie broth (or water) to the pan as needed to fully cook these ingredients.
 Reduce heat to low, add spinach leaves.
 Cook an additional 1 to 2 minutes or until spinach is wilted.
 Remove from heat.

 2. Place 1/4 veggie mixture on half of each tortilla.
 Spread cheese on the other half and fold over.
 Place onto ungreased cookie sheet and broil until browned.
 Alternatively you can heat each side of the quesadilla in a pan until browned and cheese melts.